VijayShankar10/MODULE-3/Ex3.md

 # Ex.No:3
-# Ex.Name: Write a C++ program to get two numbers from two base classes and display the income after the payment of tax in the derived class.
+# Ex.Name: Write a C++ program to do integer arithmetic operation using muliple inheritance( + and - operation in one class,* and / in another class).
-(Illustrate Multiple Inheritance and use appropriate access specifier)

 ## Date: